Friday, August 30, 2019

 Review

-Rather than being the kind of superhero horror film that should have been dark and moody, 'VENOM' is tonally confused and feels more like a superhero action comedy in many points.
-This is because of the woefully misguided direction by Ruben Fleischer, this mix of horror and comedy may appeal to some but it doesn't work for me.
-Even the dialogue is clunky, especially when it was used in certain scenes that doesn't contain comedy.
+Rather than being the kind of superhero horror film that should have been dark and moody, VENOM is tonally confusing.
+It feels more like a superhero action comedy in many ways.
+Due to Ruben Fleischer's woefully misguided direction, this mix of horror and comedy may appeal to some, but it doesn't work for me.
+Even the dialogue is clunky in scenes that aren't comedic.

-Some of the visuals are intriguing, while others are bad and don't do justice to 'VENOM'.
-The biggest example of this CGI fail is the climatic scene of the film.
+Some visuals are intriguing, while others are subpar and don't do justice to VENOM.
+The movie's climactic scene is an example of this CGI failure.

-'VENOM' is not going to be everybody's cup of tea and it certainly wasn't mine.
-However, if you're someone who likes a mix of comedy and horror then try this brew.
+VENOM is not everybody's cup of tea.
+It certainly wasn't mine.
+However, if you're someone who likes a mix of comedy and horror, then try this brew.

 Star rating: (5/10) Average